Give Kids Access to Science!

 - Each participating student will have access to 90 minutes weekly of age-appropriate STEM instruction and activities over the course of the entire school year.

-- Twenty-eight students will attend the fourth annual S-Team Rangers Summer Science Institute.
+- 35 students will attend the fifth annual S-Team Rangers Summer Science Institute.

 - Every participating classroom teacher (60 at a minimum) will receive 50 hours of training and support from a trained PS Science educator.